rootjalex/burrito-artifact/pyburrito/README.md

 The Burrito extension file, [burrito.cpp](burrito.cpp) includes all the generated headers from [our benchmarks](../burrito/benchmarks.rkt).
 Note that this directory _will not compile_ if the benchmarks file has not been run from the root directory of this repository, as that file generates the headers included in [burrito.cpp](burrito.cpp).

 [runtime.h](runtime.h) defines the data structures we use for testing (e.g. COO, CSR, compressed vectors).
-Note: for generated code that does not use the data structures we tested, this file needs to be updated with their definitions.
-Note that [compile.rkt](../burrito/compile.rkt) will also need to be updated to know the name of the new data structures, specifically the functions `extract-compressed-arrays`, which grabs pointers to the raw arrays stored in a data structure and `make-runtime-type`, which prints the name of the data structure.
+Note: for generated code that does not use the data structures we tested, this file needs to be updated with their definitions. [burrito.cpp](burrito.cpp) will also need to be updated to expose those data structures to Python, and the burrito compiler may need to be updated with their names (see the [compiler README](../burrito/README.md) for details on testing new sparse data structures).

 [unfused.h](unfused.h) provides thin C++ wrappers around the individual functions used for comparing to Burrito's unfused code generation.